From BR Bullpen

 Cree was on pace for another amazing season in 1912, but his year was cut short by a leg injury and he only played a total of 50 games.
 He hit .332 in that time.

 Cree never again lived up to his amazing 1911 season, playing over 100 games only once in the remaining four years of his career.
-He was sold to the Batimore Orioles after a mediocre 1913 season with the Yankees.
+He was sold to the Batimore Orioles after a mediocre 1913 season with the team now generally known as the Yankees.
 However, on July 6, 1914, the Yankees sent Bill Holden and cash to the club to get him back.
 Rejecting baseball disdainfully, he ended his career in 1915 with a .292 career batting average, 132 stolen bases and 62 triples and a career .962 fielding percentage.
 Cree retired from baseball because he "...had no intention of going to the bush leagues".

 After baseball, he entered the world of banking.
 On November 8, 1942 at the age of 60, Cree died in Sunbury, PA after fighting a long illness.
 At the time of his death, he was a cashier at the First National Bank of Sunbury.
-He was laid to rest in Pomfret Manor Cemetery in Sunbury, PA.
+He was laid to rest in Pomfret Manor Cemetery in Sunbury.